ccarabine/Churchbarn-holiday-let/README.md

 * A page about the area with video and links to places to go
 * A contact page which will allow the user to get in contact with the owner

+The website needed to be fully responsive, taking into account that 55% of websites are viewed from mobiles and knowing the client is using social media advertising to target possible users.

 ## 3. Skelton <a name="skeleton"></a>